Lance Archer

 Lance Hoyt (born February 28, 1977), better known by his ring name Lance Archer, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where is a member of The Don Callis Family and one-half of The Murder Machines with Brian Cage.
-He also makes appearances for New Japan Pro-Wrestling (NJPW).
+He is signed to All Elite Wrestling (AEW), where is a member of The Don Callis Family.
+He also makes appearances for New Japan Pro-Wrestling (NJPW), where he is a former two-time IWGP United States Heavyweight Champion.
 He is also known for his time with WWE as Vance Archer, and Impact Wrestling (TNA) under his real name and as Lance Rock.

 Hoyt began his career in 2000 and worked in Total Nonstop Action Wrestling (TNA) from 2004 until 2009.
 In TNA, he wrestled first as Dallas, winning the NWA World Tag Team Championship twice with Kid Kash.
 After Diamond Dallas Page signed with TNA, he changed his name to Lance Hoyt and formed a rock band themed tag team with Jimmy Rave and Christy Hemme, the Rock N Rave Infection, eventually changing his name to Lance Rock in 2008.
 After Hoyt left TNA, he signed with WWE, where he worked until 2010 as Vance Archer.
 After he left WWE, he signed a contract with Japanese promotion New Japan Pro-Wrestling, where he worked as Lance Archer.
 During his first years, he joined Minoru Suzuki's Suzuki-Gun, winning the G1 Tag League 2011 with Suzuki.
 When Davey Boy Smith Jr. came to NJPW, they were paired as Killer Elite Squad, winning between 2014 and 2019 the IWGP Tag Team Championship twice, NWA World Tag Team Championship twice and NOAH'S GHC Tag Team Championship twice.
 When Smith left the promotion in 2019, Archer became a singles wrestler, capturing the IWGP United States Heavyweight Championship, a championship which he eventually regained for a record-tying second time in 2021.
 In February 2020, it was announced that Archer had joined All Elite Wrestling, though he remained making appearances for NJPW.